Can I Get Fired for Filing a Workers’ Compensation Claim in Florida?

 All Florida businesses with four or more employees and all Florida construction businesses with even one employee are required to have workers’ compensation insurance that provides benefits for employees who get injured at or because of their work.

-At MLG Injury, our Florida workers’ compensation attorneys know that legally, employees cannot be fired for reporting an injury or filing a workers’ compensation claim.
+At MLG Injury, our workers’ compensation attorneys in Florida know that legally, employees cannot be fired for reporting an injury or filing a workers’ compensation claim.

 This is called retaliatory termination, and it is illegal.

 However, just because it is illegal does not mean that it does not happen.